jasonking3/sdwan-devops/docs/DEVWKS-2030.md

 	git commit -m "Updating .gitlab-ci.yml"
     ```

-1. (Optional) You may be required to configure a git user and email before the commit will work.
-    ```
-    git config user.email "nobody@example.com"
-    git config user.name "nobody"
-    ```

 1. Now push the commits to your new project.
     ```
     git push -u origin --all
     ```
     > Note: enter your GitLab credentials if asked

 1. From the GitLab web UI, navigate to the CI/CD -> Pipelines page.
-You should see a pipeline currently active since we commited a the sdwan-devops code and we had a `.gitlab-ci.yml` file present.
+You should see a pipeline currently active since we commited the sdwan-devops code and we had a `.gitlab-ci.yml` file present.
 If that file is present, GitLab will automatically try to execute the CI pipeline defined inside.

 1. Use the graphical representation of the pipeline to click through the console output of the various stages.
 The entire pipeline will take approximately ~12 minutes to complete.
 Wait until it completes to go onto the next step.

 ## Review the configuration in vManage
-1. From the shell, export the required VIRL environment variables:
-    ```
-    export VIRL_HOST=(supplied by instructor)
-    export VIRL_USERNAME=(supplied by instructor)
-    export VIRL_PASSWORD=(supplied by instructor)
-    export VIRL_LAB=podX_sdwan (where X is your pod number)
-    ```
+   > Note: if you are not using a DevNet laptop, go [here](#create-the-project-and-add-the-required-environment-variables) and add the required environment variables to your shell.
 1. Run the `virl-inventory.yml` playbook to find your vManage IP address.
     ```
     ./play.sh --limit "vmanage1" virl-inventory.yml